TimeZone File, Updating

 Summary

-What follows are the standard steps to update a TimeZone file.
-Starting with Oracle Database 19.18.0 DBRU (Jan 2023), all available DST patches are installed with the RU and deployed into the Oracle_home/oracore/zoneinfo directory.
+Below are the standard steps for updating a TimeZone file.
+Beginning with Oracle Database 19.18.0 DBRU (January 2023), all available DST patches are included with the Release Update (RU) and installed into the Oracle_home/oracore/zoneinfo directory.

 Assumptions